 You could also probably do only 30 minutes of each workout and still get results.
 As Tony likes to say: “Modify.
 Modify.
 Modify.”
 P90X workouts are tough, and 30 minutes of P90X is better than most.

-The other downside is the expense.
+So, how do you get it?
 You can sign up for Beachbody On Demand for $8 to $13 per month to stream all of the Beachbody workouts, including P90X, on your laptop, TV, smart phone, or tablet, or you can buy the P90X DVD set for $120 (three payments of $39.95) plus shipping.
-Not a bad investment when you consider the cost of most gym memberships, but a significant cost nonetheless.
+Not a bad investment when you consider the cost of most gym memberships.
 Not sure if P90X is for you?
 You can also try a free, 14-day trial.

 The last thing I should tell you is that P90X and I have had an on-again, off-again relationship for about six years now, and I’ve never actually completed the full 90 days (though I have come very close, through week 10 of 13, and I HAVE completed all 10 of the program’s main rotating workouts).
 That said, it’s always been my go-to workout routine, and I’ve gotten stronger and fitter every time I’ve done it.